 The RCEP will increase the number of imported products, potentially increasing reliance on other countries.

 If imports exceed exports, Vietnam will have to rely on a foreign power to meet domestic demand, causing a foreign currency recession.

 With RCEP participation, most of Vietnam’s business industries will benefit from the agreement’s terms.

 The broad scope of RCEP is expected to increase demand for exporting products significantly.
 Furthermore, foreign investors will be able to export their products to the Vietnamese market.

 The following domestic industries are expected to benefit from RCEP:

 - Information & Communication Technology (ICT)

-Vietnamese companies will maintain a stable market for production and export for a long period, especially in the current uncertain global supply chains.
-With the facilitation of supply chains, hi-tech companies can efficiently import electronic chips and related materials from South Korea or Japan for domestic production.The export will enjoy tariff preferences in RCEP countries.
+Thanks to supply chain facilitation, hi-tech companies can efficiently import electronic chips and related materials from South Korea or Japan for domestic production.
+Tariff preferences will be granted to export in RCEP countries.

 Get helpful tips and info from our newsletter!

 Stay in the know and be empowered with our strategic how-tos, resources, and guidelines.